peauxwet/JumpHop/README.md

 # JumpHop
 Simple re-creation of a popular game.
-I'll let you guess.

-This is my first game in python.
-I'd love feedback.
+EDIT: I wrote this code a while back and DEFINITELY need to go back and refactor.
+I'm sorry to anyone who had to see this.